jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 } ieee802154_rf_caps_t;
 ```

-### 5.6.4 802.15.4 Radio Hal Device Descriptor
+## 6.4 802.15.4 Radio HAL Device Descriptor
 The 802.15.4 Device Descriptor holds the Radio Ops driver and the Event
-Notification for an instance of a device.
+Notification callback for one instance of a device.

 It has the following structure:
 ```c